Overview

 Cross Synthesis

-CEPSTRUM WHITE additionally flattens the source by substracting its spectral envelope from its spectral representation.
+CEPSTRUM WHITE additionally flattens the source spectrum.

 Grain Envelopes